Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/change-of-fee.md

 # Change Of Fee Price List

 A fee is a price for a single service or task at a given date related to a metering point, e.g. a re-connection fee.
-The business process _change of fee_ allows Grid Access Providers to create, maintain and stop their fees in Green Energy Hub.
+The business process _change of fee price list_ allows Grid Access Providers to create, maintain or stop their fees in Green Energy Hub.
 Once Green Energy Hub has validated an incoming price list change for a fee, the information will be distributed to all Energy Suppliers as they need this information for invoicing consumers.

 Association of fees to metering points are performed using business process _Settlement master data for a metering point – subscription, fee and tariff links_.